websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 ### Getting the Web Content Article by Id

 The script in [the previous step](#getting-the-web-content-article) returns all the Web Content articles on the Site.
 To check a specific Web Content, use the article identifier `id` as a reference.
 The `StructuredContent_GET_ById.sh` script lists a Web Content by `id`.
-This script uses the `StructuredContent` service with a `GET` HTTP method and the Structured Content `id` as the only parameter.
+This script uses the `StructuredContent` service with a `GET` HTTP method and the Structured Content `id` parameter.

 | Method | Service | Endpoint |
 | --- | --- | --- |